 Geographical Indications

-One Work Track members stated that currency codes listed under ISO 3166 should be protected as geographic names.
-A number of other Work Track members responded that they do not view these codes as geographic names, and believe that such codes are therefore out of scope.
+Two Work Track members stated that currency codes listed in under ISO 4217 should be protected as geographic names.
+A number of other Work Track members responded that they do not view these codes as geographic names, and believe that such codes are therefore out of scope, noting that the broader issue of reserved names is in scope for the full New gTLD Subsequent Procedures PDP Working Group.

 Should additional types of strings have special treatment or rules in the Applicant Guidebook?
 If so, which ones and on what basis?
 Can the scope of the category be effectively established and limited?
 What are the boundaries of the category?
 If not, why not?
 As opposed to preventative restrictions, would any changes to objections, post-delegation mechanisms, or contractual provisions mitigate concerns related to these strings?
+Please see deliberations section f.2.4 on pages 72-78 for context on this question.

 f.
 Deliberations